-At the Meeting, it will be proposed that five (5) directors be elected to hold office until the next annual meeting of Shareholders or until their successors are elected or appointed.
-Unless otherwise directed, it is the intention of the Management Designees, if named as proxy, to vote in favour of the ordinary resolution fixing the number of directors to be elected at the Meeting at five (5).
+At the Meeting, it will be proposed that four (4) directors be elected to hold office until the next annual meeting of Shareholders or until their successors are elected or appointed.
+Mr. Croft will not be standing for re-election at the Meeting.
+The Corporation would like to thank him for his service and dedication to Big Rock.

+Unless otherwise directed, it is the intention of the Management Designees, if named as proxy, to vote in favour of the ordinary resolution fixing the number of directors to be elected at the Meeting at four (4).